Giant Cinnamon Roll Cake

 - Make the filling: After 30 minutes, roll the dough out in a 15x12 inch rectangle.
 Spread the softened butter on top.
 Mix together the cinnamon and sugar and sprinkle it all over the dough.
 Spray a 9-inch round pan with nonstick spray.
 Set aside.

 - Make the glaze: Remove cake from the oven when it's done.
 Allow the cake to cool for about 10 minutes.
 Then, right before serving, drizzle with glaze.
-Mix the sifted powdered sugar, milk/cream, maple syrup and vanilla together until smooth and drizzle over rolls.
-If you prefer a thicker glaze, add more powdered sugar and then add salt to cut the sweetness, if desired.
+Mix the sifted confectioners' sugar, milk/cream, maple syrup and vanilla together until smooth and drizzle over rolls.
+If you prefer a thicker glaze, add more confectioners' sugar and then add salt to cut the sweetness, if desired.

-- Cake is best enjoyed the same day, but will remain fresh covered tightly for up to 4 days at room temperature or in the refrigerator.
+- Cake is best enjoyed the same day, but will remain fresh covered tightly for up to 4 days in the refrigerator.

 *If you replace Red Star Platinum with regular active dry yeast, you rise time may be 50% longer.